computerjazz/remote-lighthouse/README.md

 ## React Native App + Arduino Uno + ESP8266 WiFi module.

+Replace every remote control in your house with a single app. ir-mobile will listen to the infrared codes your remote controls emit and map them to buttons in the app.

 ### API

 - GET `ESP_IP_ADDRESS/rec`: puts hardware in 'listening' mode for IR codes